Welcome to Futurism Restated, by Philip Sherburne.

 Anyway: I’ve worn a lot of hats, so with Futurism Restated, I plan to keep things simple: I’ll be writing about the new releases (and sometimes not-so-new releases) that I haven’t gotten to write about elsewhere, but that I think you should absolutely listen to.

 Subscribe for free to get full access to the newsletter and the past month’s worth of archives.
-Paying subscribers get access to the full archives, a regularly updated playlist of all my recommendations and more, plus occasional exclusive posts.
+Paying subscribers get access to the full archives, a regularly updated playlist of all my recommendations and more, plus artist interviews and other exclusive posts.

 Subscribe to Futurism Restated